The Musketeer: Plot

 During the trip, d'Artagnan fights off repeated attacks by Febre's henchmen.
 He and Francesca become intimate, only to have Febre discover them and kidnap her and the queen.
 Febre forces the queen to write a letter to Buckingham asking him to meet her at a heavily fortified castle of his choosing, using the queen's ring to convince him of the authenticity of the message.
-Richelieu finally realizes just how far Febre is willing to go: he means to start a war between France, England and Spain, a war that will cripple France.
-Knowing that he has lost control of his chief henchman, Richelieu secretly visits d'Artagnan and tells him of Febre's plans and pleads for his help to stop Febre.
+Richelieu realizes that the jingoistic Febre intends to incite full-blown war between England and France.
+Knowing that he has lost control of his chief henchman, his bodyguard, Rochefort, attempts to stop Febre, but is easily cut down and killed.
+Determined to stop Febre, Richelieu secretly visits d'Artagnan and tells him of Febre's plans and pleads for his help to stop Febre.
 D'Artagnan agrees, but only because Febre is holding Francesca.
+D'Artagnan soon learns that his landlord sold him and Francesca out and promises him to kill him should he fail to save Francesca.

 D'Artagnan returns to Paris and convinces the surviving musketeers that their responsibility to the crown remains their highest priority, and they join him at the castle where Francesca, the queen, and Lord Buckingham are being held.
-They charge the castle on horseback, losing several of their number in the process, but the diversion they create allows Planchet to drive his carriage in front of the castle gates below the field of cannon fire from the castle.
-This enables him to fire a mortar directly into the castle gates.
+They charge the castle on horseback, losing several of their number in the process, but the diversion they create allows Planchet to drive his carriage in front of the castle gates below the field of enemy cannon fire.
+This enables him to fire a concealed mortar and create an opening.

-The remaining musketeers battle the Cardinal's guards, while d'Artagnan engages Febre in an intense duel, finally killing him and avenging the death of his parents.
-D'Artagnan and the Three Musketeers are given medals for their service, and d'Artagnan covertly threatens Richelieu.
+The remaining musketeers easily deal with Febre's men, while d'Artagnan engages Febre himself in an intense duel, finally killing him and avenging the death of his parents.
+D'Artagnan and the three surviving musketeers are given medals for their service, and d'Artagnan covertly threatens Richelieu.
 At the end, d'Artagnan and Francesca are seen to be married.